When spring bursts, I feel invited outside and I have a keen awareness of our need to move into the homeschool project season.

 For the last decade, no matter the personality of my child and their preferences, I have seen a need to change up their routines around this time of the year.

-Once upon a time, we stopped our formal homeschool studies at the end of April and got outside to play, to garden, to do outside activities, and to explore the world.
+Once upon a time, we stopped our formal homeschool studies at the end of April and got outside to play, garden, do outside activities, and explore the world.

 The seasons as we knew them, from winter to spring, did indeed shift our homeschool routines: winter inside to spring outside.